 PayPal is one of the most popular online payment methods of today.
 It has gained traction in almost every area of online shopping.
-From buying paperclips, to purchasing tokens for your favorite online casino, PayPal does it all.
-It is an American-based company started in March 2000, through the merger of two of the fiercest online payment competitors at the time.
+From buying paperclips to purchasing tokens for your favourite online casino, PayPal does it all.
+It is an American-based company that started in March 2000 through the merger of two of the fiercest online payment competitors at the time.
 The two are X.com, founded by prolific businessman Elon musk, and Confinity.
-After its public offering in 2002, PayPal came under the control of eBay, and came back on its own in 2015.
+After its public offering in 2002, PayPal came under the control of eBay and came back on its own in 2015.

 What Did It Do to Be Accepted?

 PayPal’s road to being adopted by most major service providers was a difficult one.
 It was hard to trust until 2005 when it introduced the VeriSign payment service.
 This increased the security of the platform, along with the user’s trust.
-After that, in 2007, PayPal signed a partnership with MasterCard.
+After that, in 2007, PayPal signed a partnership with MasterCard (check our MasterCard casinos list).
 This allowed users to create a single-use MasterCard number every time you used PayPal.
 This skyrocketed PayPal’s trustworthiness and businesses came flocking to it.
 This is also the time when Paypal online casino sites truly got popular.

 PayPal has made an immeasurable impact on the online transaction world.
-It has revolutionized online transactions, and its popularity only continues to grow.
-During July 2015, PayPal purchased the Xoom Corporation.
+It has revolutionised online transactions, and its popularity only continues to grow.
+In July 2015, PayPal purchased the Xoom Corporation.
 The Xoom Corporation was its largest competitor in the United States and Canada.
 This strengthened PayPal’s international presence and essentially solidified its dominance in years to come.